GoldRenard/GTAVSteamControllerNative/readme.md

 ### FAQ

-##### Why Steam Beta? / Why I can't create or modify Action Sets?

-At the time of writing this manual, the user-made action sets [only available in Steam Beta](http://steamcommunity.com/groups/SteamClientBeta#announcements/detail/907845561657648981).
-As soon as it will be supported in the normal version, you can switch back to normal Steam.
-But I prefer to always use beta, I like new features ;)

 ##### Why we must replace `steam_api64.dll`?

 GTA V out the box uses old version of Steamworks SDK with very poor Steam Controller support and there is no Action Sets API at all. `steam_api64.dll` I provided is official library taken from the latest Steamworks SDK 1.36: https://partner.steamgames.com/downloads/

 ### Credits

-- Thanks to Alexander Blade for both the Scripthook and the asi loader.
+- Thanks to Alexander Blade for both the Scripthook and the ASI Loader.